How to Buy Kitchen Cabinets

 Another piece that the designer will walk you through is whether you want framed or frameless cabinets.
 A framed cabinet is what you typically find in homes in the United States.
 Framed cabinets have a frame around the box covering any of the joints and construction.
 The framing adds to the strength and durability of the cabinet.
 The doors come in many overlays that work well with any style from a modern, contemporary, and transitional style of a Shaker cabinet with clean lines to a traditional style with multiple overlay and beveled look.
 Customized that with over ten framed colors and styles, and you have many cabinet options.

 Frameless cabinets are beautiful looking as well and follow European construction with clean lines and sleek door fronts.
 As the name suggests, they do not have a frame around the box but instead rely on thicker plywood in the construction to give it strength and durability.
 They are entirely open under the door front giving you 3/4” or more of extra space not closed in by the frame.
 They work perfectly with modern, contemporary, and transitional style kitchens.
 With six neutral finishes, the frameless cabinets complement any home decor.

 Step four is ordering the cabinets and accessories you’ve planned with your designer.

 If you’re working through Simply Kitchens, after you approve the final design, this is all done.
-Your designer will order and update you when the cabinets are shipped and are expected to arrive—allowing you to plan installation easily.
+Your designer will handle ordering.
+You will get an update from your designer when the cabinets ship and are expected to arrive.
+This allows you to plan installation easily.

 You can work through any cabinet company to buy kitchen cabinets.
 Understanding what to look for in quality, style, design, and the process will allow you to make the best decisions to get the dream kitchen you’ve always wanted.
 Visit our photo gallery today for your kitchen cabinet inspiration.